Spotlight – Sophie is curious!

 My main research interests are interpretability, model analysis and NLP.
 In the Leibniz AI Lab, I am currently applying transformer language models to genetic sequences.
 In this work, I am trying to improve the model’s understanding of functional and structural gene properties by incorporating domain knowledge into the training process.

 What do you find particularly exciting about your work?

-What made you decide to do a doctorate?
+What motivated you to do a doctorate?